ecmwf/earthkit-hydro/README.md

 ## Documentation
 **An [example notebook](docs/notebooks/example.ipynb) showing how to use the earthkit-hydro is provided in addition to the documentation below.**

-Earthkit-hydro can be imported as following:
+earthkit-hydro can be imported as following:
 ```
 import earthkit.hydro as ekh
 ```